ninanguyen24/chatroom/README.md

 # chatroom
 This program is a server and a client chatroom using sockets in C/C++.
 The goal is that if N clients are connected to the server, any message that is sent by any client is broadcasted to all the other clients.

--Each client has a name that is passed to the program as an input argument.
+- Each client has a name that is passed to the program as an input argument.
 -We need to have a multi-thread program on the server side so that the server can listen for the new connection requests -To join the chat room, it is enough to run the client (with one input argument as the name) -To leave the chat room, the user should type: "\end" (with out " ")